 instructs the Council

-to review and adopt, at its first session after they have been made available, model host-country agreements and the annexes thereto, including the requirements in terms of basic infrastructure, for each of the conferences and assemblies of the Union, and to adopt any measures that may be appropriate.
+to review and adopt, at its first session after they have been made available, model host-country agreements and the annexes thereto, including the requirements in terms of basic infrastructure and arrangements for webcasting facilities and captioning (including transcripts of the captioning) for each of the conferences and assemblies of the Union, and to adopt any measures that may be appropriate.

 Reasons: Consistent with ITU Resolution 175 (Rev. Guadalajara, 2010) on Telecommunication/ information and communication technology accessibility for persons with disabilities, including age-related disabilities and the ITU Accessiblity Policy, it is important that Conferences, Assemblies and Meetings of the Union remove barriers that limit participation of persons with disabilitites.
 Webcasting and captioning are invaluable tools, which benefit persons with disabilities and specific needs.
 Modifying the Host Country Agreements to include the necessary arrangements for including the requirements in terms of basic infrastructure and arrangements for webcasting facilities and captioning for each of the conferences and assemblies of the Union as articulated in Chapter II, Section 12 Setting up of committees of the General Rules Of Conferences, Assemblies And Meetings Of The Union.